ZYW-Mia/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/index.md

 ## For more interactions with the social network graph, please click [here](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/social_network/social_network.html).
 ![network](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/social_network/network.png)

-# The Global Map of QS Anthoropology Rank
+# Global Map of QS Anthoropology Rank
 ## For more interactions with the global map, please click [here](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/global_map/map-bar-morph.html).

 This map shows the number of QS top 100 schools owned by each country.
 It's easy to see that the United States is the strongest country in this field, with 39 associated schools, far outnumbering the second-placed region.
 The number of UK, Australia, Canada and France are 12, 8, 6 and 6.
 There are only a few schools in the rest of the world that can enter the top 100 in the world.